zzhikai/tp/docs/team/kaiyichen.md

 LinkedOUT is the only application that any experienced recruiter needs.

 LinkedOUT allows recruiters to keep track of many applicants, and the job they applied for.
-You can store their contact details, skills and the stage of their application, all in one place.
+You can store their contact details, skills and the round of their application, all in one place.

 Given below are my contributions to the project.